Keiko Sonoi: Hiroshima A-bomb

-When the Atomic bomb was dropped on Hiroshima, Sonoi was thrown from the hallway to the yard by the blast, and momentarily lost consciousness, but otherwise had no visible wounds.
+When the atomic bomb was dropped on Hiroshima, Sonoi was thrown from the hallway to the yard by the blast, and momentarily lost consciousness, but otherwise had no visible wounds.
 She found actor Shōzō Takayama (son of Kuraku-za co-founder Tokuemon Takayama aka Kenji Susukida) lightly injured, and the two of them fled to Mount Hiji approximately 1 km away.
 Sadao Maruyama and Midori Naka also left the scene, each separately, but were in poor condition were taken into custody at different locations.
 The remains of the five others members were found skeletonized at the burning wreck of the office.

 Sonoi and Takayama subsequently took the train and reached the Nakai residence in Kobe.
 Sonoi's face and clothing were soiled, and she wore a jika-tabi on one foot and a man's shoe on the other, so that she looked "like a beggar" and was nearly beyond recognition.

 On August 15, when informed the war had ended, Sonoi expressed her gladness at being able to act to her hearts content to Akiko Utsumi who was visiting, and also wrote a letter dated August 17 to her mother Kame in Morioka expressing this sentiment.

 However, Sonoi's condition deteriorated.
 Her hair started to fall off at night, before suffering high fever around August 19, according to Mrs. Nakai; Other symptoms such as hematochezia, internal bleeding and delusions also presented.

 By August 19, Motoo Hatta who was a stage director for Sakura-tai tracked Sonoi down, and came to see her at the Nakai residence.
-Sonoi asked of news about Maruyama, and sensed he must have passed away.
+Sonoi asked of news about Maruyama, and sensed he must have died.
 On August 21, Sonoi's fever reached 40 degrees C, and Mrs. Utsumi rushed out to procure ice.
 Sonoi felt the coolness of the chilled gauze, and said "Oh, how good it feels".
 Those were the last words she uttered before she died.

 Sonoi's remains were cremated the following day, and her bones and ashes buried in Onryū-ji in Morioka.

 The story of the Sakura-tai's demise was written up in a book by author Hagie Ezu in 1980, which was adapted into the film Sakura-tai chiru (1988) directed by Kaneto Shindō.